tzunghaor/settings-bundle/README.md

     # Each entry under "tzunghaor_settings" configures a setting collection.
     # Use "default" if you define only one collection
     default:
-      mappings:
-        # I used "default" as mapping name, but it is up to you.
-        # You can have multiple mappings
-        default:
+      mapping:
+        # The root directory of your settings.
+        # All php files in it and its subdirectories will be
+        #  handled as setting sections.
         dir: '%kernel.project_dir%/src/Settings'
+        # The php namespace in the directory.
         prefix: App\Settings\
 ```

 Now you can get your settings from the service provided by the bundle.